Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Mini Case: Avery And The Nine Month Mailer Test

 Avery focused on one farm of twelve hundred homes and committed to a monthly mailer for nine straight months.
-She mixed market forecast cards, vendor guides, and two problem solution letters that invited owners to short planning calls.
-Her average direct response sat near seven contacts a month through calls, form fills, and text replies from the QR code page.
+She mixed market forecast cards, vendor guides, and problem-solution letters that invited owners to short planning calls.
+Her early response came through calls, form fills, text replies, and QR page visits before listing appointments followed.

 What Successful Real Estate Agents Are Reading